JoccaWeb/a-frame-vr-boilerplate/README.md

 ## Development log

 - With version 0.8.0, some components (K-Frame, A-Frame Extra's and others) don't work (yet).
 I'll keep it on 0.7.0 for now.
 The environment component now does work with 0.8.0.
 I'll disable it's floor, so that I have more control.
 For example, making a hole in the floor for a pond/sea/swimming pool.
+- Babel and React are configured in for ES6 and React support, but not particarly used, it was just handy to keep it in for possible React - A-Frame projects.
 - I installed Webpack 4 and A-Frame through NPM and it worked, but there was an exceeded asset size warning.
 I'm unsure if it's necessary to configure Webpack 4 to split chunks for this.
 I'll wait 'till I see some more a-frame webpack 4 examples online.
 - Custom A-Frame components reside in the components directory.
 - Installed the Environment Component (version nr. unknown, it's the most recent version from june 2018).